-Ombudsman for Public Managed Health Care Programs: A person at the Minnesota Department of Human Services who can help you with access, service or billing problems.
-The

-2022 Member Handbook for Families and Children also known as Prepaid Medical 59 Assistance Program (PMAP) ombudsman can also help you file a grievance or appeal or request a State Appeal (Fair Hearing with the state).
+Ombudsperson for Public Managed Health Care Programs: A person at the Minnesota Department of Human Services who can help you with access, service or billing problems.
+The Ombudsperson can also help you file a grievance or appeal or request a State Appeal (Fair Hearing with the State).